 Ovidrel costs can add up quickly by themselves, but often they are just one component of un-reimbursed medical expenses you may encounter while trying to conceive.
-The average price of an injection without insurance ranges from $100 to $300.
+Without insurance, the average price of an injection ranges from $100 to $300.
 You may pay a little less for larger quantities.
 This may represent a small fraction of your overall costs to get pregnant – especially if your employer’s health plan does not provide infertility benefits – as many do not.

 Fifteen states have some form of mandate requiring health plans to cover infertility treatments.
 Some will cover Ovidrel injections with timed intercourse, while others will only cover Ovidrel with IVF.
 It seems odd, but the rules vary widely by state: some specifically include IVF only, while others specifically exclude In Vitro.
 Do your homework before undergoing any Artificial Reproductive Technique (ART).
 The J Code is J9370.
 Contact your insurance company to see what if any benefits are paid.

 Get price discounts on Ovidrel injections and other ART procedures.
-Unreimbursed medical costs for prescription fertility drugs and In Vitro Fertilization are tax deductible.
+Unreimbursed medical costs for In Vitro Fertilization and prescription fertility drugs are tax deductible.
 There are two methods for taking advantage.
 Each has different rules, and different advantages.
 Pay attention to some of the limitations to maximize your savings, and make getting pregnant more affordable and cheaper.

 A Healthcare Flexible Spending Account (FSA) allows you to realize tax savings on your very first dollar of qualified expenses, and you may also reduce the amount of FICA taxes you pay.
 In addition, any money you contribute to an FSA lowers your AGI, starting your savings much sooner if you also use itemized deductions on Schedule A.

 An often overlooked feature of an FSA is an interest free IVF loan that your employer(s) may give you under certain circumstances.